-This standard is mainly used for professional field such as high-speed illegal movie picture retrieval systems, video and picture hosting web sites, data centres and so on.
-2 Conformance To conform to this standard, device interface information shall meet all applicable "shall" requirement in Clause 7 to Clause 9.
+This standard is mainly used in professional fields, especially high-speed movie picture retrieval system to detect illegal and/or specific pictures.
+2 Conformance To conform to this standard, device interface information shall meet all applicable "shall" requirements in Clause 7 to Clause 9.
 3 Normative references The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.
 ECMA-377, Information Interchange on Holographic Versatile Disc (HVD) recordable cartridges - Capacity: 200 Gbytes per cartridge, 1st edition (May 2007) 4 Term and definition For the purposes of this document, the following terms and definitions apply.
 4.1 coaxial holography optical means of making hologram by arranging circular object light on the inside of an objective lens and annular reference light on the outside of circular object light 4.2 collation method of inspection that the specific image is the same or not the images stored in the database by using optical correlation technology

 4.3

 finalizing

 operation after which no further hologram recording is allowed

 [SOURCE: ECMA-377:2007, 4.16]

 4.4

 fixing

 operation for deactivating holographic recording material by use of an illumination

 [SOURCE: ECMA-377:2007, 4.17]

 4.5

 holographic optical correlation

 optical means that can perform the parallel correlation operations using hologram technology

 4.6

 object pattern

 two-dimensional pattern which is used as object light for hologram recording

 4.7

 reference pattern

 two-dimensional pattern which is used as reference light for hologram recording

 4.8

 shift-multiplex recording

 multiple recording method while shifting the recording position of the hologram little by little while rotating the disk

 4.9

 Spatial Light Modulator (SLM)

 device used to spatially modulate the intensity of a light beam following a two-dimensional pattern

 5 List of acronyms

-- CNN Convolutional Neural Network
+CNN Convolutional Neural Network

-- CW Continuous Wave
+CW Continuous Wave

-- DBS Dichromic Beam Splitter
+DBS Dichromic Beam Splitter

-- HCD Holographic (Optical) Correlation Device
+HCD Holographic (Optical) Correlation Device

-- NA Numerical Aperture
+NA Numerical Aperture

-- PBS Polarizing Beam Splitter
+PBS Polarizing Beam Splitter

 6 Operating environments

 6.1 Operating environment for Holographic (Optical) Correlation Device (HCD) writer

 The operating environment is the environment where the air immediately surrounding the HCD writer shall have the following properties (see Figure 2 in 8.2).

 Temperature 18 °C to 28 °C